LoopKit/loopdocs/docs/browser/bb-errors.md

 > With `Loop 3.6.1` or newer, certificates are automatically renewed if your developer account is up to date, all agreements are signed and you completed the new [Add Variable](prepare-fork.md#add-variable){: target="_blank" } step.

-If your certificates have expired and you do not have the ENABLE_NUKE_VARIABLE configured, you will see this error when you try to build.
+If your certificates expired and you do not have the `ENABLE_NUKE_VARIABLE` configured, you might see this error when you try to build.
 It does not have a clear annotation.
 The error string starts with: `No code signing identity found and`.
 The phrase ends with `can not create a new one because you enabled readonly` but the `readonly` has backquotes around it.
 Sometimes, the phrase uses `cannot` and in other cases `can not`.

+Please follow the directions in [Revoke Distribution Certificate](#revoke-distribution-certificate) and build again.

 ![graphic showing missing distribution certificate](img/missing-distribution-certificate.png){width="800"}
 {align="center"}